Shahbaz-mahmood123/GKE-terraform/README.md

 You should now have access to the Cluster from the command line and you can use Kubectl to interact with it.

+To validate a successfull connection you can navigate to your Cluster via the GCP UI.
+Go to Kubernetes Engine > Services & Ingress > ingress > Select the ingress > Select the link on the Routes(via IP)

 ## Troubleshooting: